Print this article

 person making the threat did so knowingly.
 That is, the prosecution must show that he was

 aware of the words used and the meaning they would convey.
-It also must show that he
+It must show that he

-intended the threat to be taken seriously, that is, to intimidate or strike fear into the
+intended the threat to be taken seriously or to intimidate.

-or be capable of doing so.
+or was capable of doing so.
 The motive for making the threat is equally irrelevant.

 In assessing whether the words constitute a threat, they must